finnjenn/Uno/README.md

 <h2 id="usage">Usage</h2>

 You (the user) get to go first at the start of every new game.
+Either click a card in your hand to play it or click the deck in the middle to draw a card.
+Your hand is highlighted and slightly rasises itself when it is back to your turn.

 <h2 id="contributing">Contributing</h2>

+Contributions are welcome!
+If you'd like to contribute to this project, please follow these steps:

+- Fork the repository.
+- Create a new branch for your feature or bug fix.
+- Make your changes and commit them.
+- Push your changes to your forked repository.
+- Submit a pull request detailing your changes.

 <h2 id="contactMe">Contact Me</h2>

+For any questions, suggestions, or feedback, please feel free to contact me:

+- Github: <a href="github.com/finnjenn">finnjenn</a>
+- Email: <a href="mailto:finnjennings00@gmail.com">finnjennings00@gmail.com</a>